Elna is a former transport safety researcher. She is a consultant for social projects and works mainly in South Africa and SADC countries.

-Until today I have been using the OK sign interchangeable with the thumbs-up sign.
-During a not-so-successful deep-sea diving lesson, I was taught that this was the only sign divers use to indicate that all was well.
+Until recently, I have been using the OK sign interchangeably with the thumbs-up sign.
+During a not-so-successful deep-sea diving lesson, I was taught that this was the only sign divers used to indicate that all was well.
 I read on BBC Newsbeat that this sign has been added to the list of hate symbols.
 According to the Anti-Defamation League (ADL), the index finger-and-thumb gesture is being used by some as an expression of white supremacy.

 The overwhelming usage of the “okay” hand gesture today is still its traditional purpose as a gesture signifying assent or approval.
-As a result, someone who uses the symbol cannot be assumed to be using the symbol in either a trolling or, especially, white supremacist context unless other contextual evidence exists to support the contention.
-Since 2017, many people have been falsely accused of being racist or white supremacist for using the “okay” gesture in its traditional and innocuous sense.— Anti Defamation League
+As a result, someone who uses the symbol cannot be assumed to be using the symbol in either a trolling or, especially, White supremacist context unless other contextual evidence exists to support the contention.
+Since 2017, many people have been falsely accused of being racist or White supremacist for using the “okay” gesture in its traditional and innocuous sense.

 The “okay” hand gesture—in which the thumb and index finger touch while the other fingers of the hand are held outstretched—is an obvious and ancient gesture that has arisen in many cultures over the years with different meanings.

-Today, in a usage that dates to at least as early as 17th century Great Britain, it most commonly signals understanding, consent, approval or well-being.— Anti Defamation League
+Today, in a usage that dates to at least as early as 17th century Great Britain, it most commonly signals understanding, consent, approval or well-being.

 How Did Its Meaning Come to Change?

-In 2017, the “okay” hand gesture was falsely promoted as a gesture of hate, by anonymous posters to the 4chan website, claiming that the gesture represented the letters “wp,” for “white power.”
-The okay gesture hoax was merely the latest in a series of similar 4chan hoaxes using various innocuous symbols; "in each case, the hoaxers hoped that the media and liberals would overreact by condemning a common image as white supremacist."
+In 2017, the “okay” hand gesture was falsely promoted as a gesture of hate by anonymous posters on the 4chan website, claiming that the gesture represented the letters “wp” for “white power.”
+The okay gesture hoax was merely the latest in a series of similar 4chan hoaxes using various innocuous symbols; "in each case, the hoaxers hoped that the media and liberals would overreact by condemning a common image as White supremacist."

 The hoax was quite successful in terms of the reaction, and some known white supremacists started using the symbol, building credibility for this new meaning.
 An example is the Australian white supremacist Brenton Tarrant flashing the symbol during a March 2019 courtroom appearance soon after his arrest for allegedly murdering 50 people in a shooting spree at mosques in Christchurch, New Zealand.

-Use of the okay symbol in most contexts is entirely innocuous and harmless.— ADL
+Use of the okay symbol in most contexts is entirely innocuous and harmless.

 To OK or Not to OK